underlines/awesome-ml/llm-tools.md

 - [Neurite](https://github.com/satellitecomponent/Neurite) Fractal Graph-of-Thought is an experimental Mind-Mapping framework for Ai-Agents, Web-Links, Notes, and Code including a fractal based web UI where you navigate indexed knowledge in an interactive network
 - [llm-app](https://github.com/pathwaycom/llm-app) Dynamic RAG for enterprise.
 Ready to run with Docker supporting sources from Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, and more
 - [RAG Techniques](https://github.com/NirDiamant/RAG_Techniques) Comprehensive collection of advanced RAG techniques like RAPTOR, Reranking etc.
+- [marker](https://github.com/VikParuchuri/marker) PDF to markdown conversion for all languages removing headers footers and other artifacts, supports tables, code and images and works on GPU CPU or MPS using tesseract, heuristics and surya

 ## Browser Extensions